Inhaltsverzeichnis

 MeshCore — Arduino Nesso N1 (ESP32-C6)

-Author: team-nessoN1-meshcore — team-nessoN1-meshcore@posteo.de Date: April 2026
+Author: team-nessoN1-meshcore — team-nessoN1-meshcore@posteo.de

-This directory contains the Hardware Abstraction Layer (HAL) for the Arduino Nesso N1 as a MeshCore target platform.
-The board was co-developed by Arduino and M5Stack, combining an ESP32-C6 microcontroller with an SX1262 LoRa transceiver, Wi-Fi 6, Bluetooth 5.3, Thread/Zigbee, and a 1.14\u2033 touchscreen in a compact, battery-powered enclosure.
+This page describes the Hardware Abstraction Layer (HAL) for the Arduino Nesso N1 as a MeshCore target platform.
+The board was co-developed by Arduino and M5Stack, combining an ESP32-C6 microcontroller with an SX1262 LoRa transceiver, Wi-Fi 6, Bluetooth 5.3, Thread/Zigbee, and a 1.14″ touchscreen in a compact, battery-powered enclosure.

 Hardware Overview